 Fascia Full Removal

-Full removal of timber fascia and soffits is required on nearly all our installations due to the age of the original timbers, lack of maintenance and now damaged timbers or if they been capped over before in UPVC and not installed correctly and due to this has allowed the timbers to sweat and rot behind the UPVC.
+Full removal of timber fascia and soffits is required on nearly all our installations due to the age of the original timbers, lack of maintenance and timber damage.
+Additionally, if the fascia and soffits have been capped over before in UPVC and not installed correctly, this allows the timbers to sweat and rot behind the UPVC and will therefore need removal.
 This will all be determined on a site inspection by our surveyor who has been in the industry 20+ years and will give you a free report with a written quote on the day.

-If a full removal is required, our experienced fitters will start by removing the first row of tiles so to expose the felt line.
-In most cases the felt line has crumbled away due to exposure to daylight and UV rays. we cut back the decayed feltline to expose the rafter tales. (what we do after the fascia is re fitted is fit a rigid PVC under felt and over fascia eaves guard which sits snugly under the damaged felt line and once the guttering is fitted the guard will dress over and into the gutter)
+If a full removal is required, our experienced fitters will start by removing the first row of tiles in order to expose the felt line.
+In most cases, the felt line has crumbled away due to exposure to daylight and UV rays.
+We then cut back the decayed feltline to expose the rafter tales.
+After the fascia is re fitted, we fit a rigid PVC under felt and over fascia eaves guard which sits snugly under the damaged felt line and once the guttering is fitted the guard will dress over and into the gutter.

 We then remove the guttering and then take down the existing wooden fascia board and wooden soffit board